scarabdesign/EmailClientProof/README.md

 - [ ] Create a logo/favicon
 ### Nice to haves
 - [ ] Supply names with email addresses, maybe other contact details
+- [ ] Use more contact details for more personalization
-- [ ] Create email bodies as templates that can be saved and use more contact details for more personalization
+- [ ] Create email bodies as templates that can be saved
 - [ ] Savable email lists that can applied to campaigns
+- [ ] Allow campaigns to be archived
 - [ ] Exportable templates/lists
 - [ ] User feedback on running status of the queue
+- [ ] More metadata for campaign status (full count, processed, unprocessed, failed)